EliseuVicente/EliseuVicente/README.md

 ### Hi there, I'm Eliseu Vicente 👋

-- 🔭 I’m currently Workink like a Front-end developer
+- 🔭 I’m currently Working like a Front-end developer
 - 🌱 I’m currently learning Java Script and React
 - 🧑🏻 About me: I love technology, watching movies and read a good book.